Stand out from the crowd on LinkedIn

 - Not too much cleavage or muscles shown and no swimwear

-- No pictures that were obviously taken in casual time (like at football matches, during holidays or at parties)
+- No pictures that were obviously taken in personal time (like at football matches, during holidays or at parties)

 - Make sure your face is fully visible (with a smile)